dbbrandt/fae-app/README.md

 _What you will build_

-The plan is to build a responsive site with a home page that lists job experience and an about page that is acts as a mini CV.
+The plan is to build a responsive site with a home page that lists job experience and an about page that acts as a mini CV.
 We want to use fae-cms to manage all the data needed for the pages so the static content can be updated and stored in the database.

 _The admin pages are all generated for you._